 Dingliang Yang is an architect and urban designer from China.
 He received his Master of Architecture in Urban Design Degree with distinction at the Harvard University Graduate School of Design where he was awarded Urban Planning and Design Thesis Prize and Paul M. Heffernan Fellowship.
 He also holds a bachelor’s degree of architecture with highest honor of Chu Kochen Medal from Zhejiang University in China.

-At the GSD, Yang is a second-year DDes student, teaching fellow in Optional Studio and Grid Seminar.
-He is the co-author of Shanghai Regeneration: Five Paradigms (AR+D, 2016) and co-editor of Hangzhou: Grids from Canal to Maxi-Block (AR+D, 2016).
-His most recent writings are included in EL Croquis, Mechanics in Engineering, Taiqian: The Countryside as a City (Harvard GSD, 2015), Cities and Urban Plans in the 21st Century (AMB, 2014), Xiamen: The Megaplot (Harvard GSD, 2013).
+At the GSD, Yang is currently a DDes student with research topic on Infrastructuring Megalopolis, as well as a teaching fellow in Option Studio and Seminar.
+He is the author of Townization: In Search of New Paradigm of Urbanization in China (Springer, 2017), co-author of the books, Shanghai Regeneration: Five Paradigms (AR+D, 2016), Hangzhou: Grids from Canal to Maxi-Block (AR+D, 2016) and forthcoming books, Regular City in Chongqing (Harvard GSD, 2018) and Savannah: Rethinking the Multi-Scalar Capacity of the City Project (Mariscal, 2018).
+His most recent writings are included in CITY, EL Croquis, Mechanics in Engineering, Time+Architecture, Taiqian: The Countryside as a City (Harvard GSD, 2015), Cities and Urban Plans in the 21st Century (AMB, 2014), and Xiamen: The Megaplot (Harvard GSD, 2013).
 Besides the academic work, Yang is the founding partner of Preliminary Research Office: PRO, conducting practices at different scales both in US and China.
-His design works have been widely published and exhibited, including Venice Biennale, Beijing International Art Biennale, Beijing Design Week and China International Architectural Decoration and Design Art Fair.
+He has won various awards, inclusive of Architizer Prize and The American Architecture Prize and his works have been widely published and exhibited, including Venice Biennale, Beijing International Art Biennale, Beijing Design Week and China International Architectural Decoration and Design Art Fair and Architecture and Design Museum. p–r–o.com

 During her tenure at the Pratt Institute, Arta created and developed the Institute's Building Information Modeling (BIM) department, designing and teaching two BIM courses as well as overseeing the creation of the BIM lab itself.
 She also served as a lecturer in several other courses, including Professional Practice.